Eurasian Singaporeans

-Eurasian Singaporeans is a term that refers to Singaporeans of mixed European–Asian descent.

-The term largely includes – but is not limited to – the creole Portuguese-Malay (largely originating from Malacca) Kristang people, who form a distinct sub-group within the Eurasian community with their own separate language, culture and identity.
+Eurasian Singaporeans are Singaporeans of mixed European–Asian descent.
+This group largely includes, but is not limited to, the creole Portuguese–Malay Kristang people, who mostly originate from Malacca.
+They form a distinct sub-group within the Eurasian community, maintaining their own unique language, culture, and identity.

 The Asian ancestry of Eurasian Singaporeans largely traces to Singapore in the Straits Settlements, British Malaya, British India, Portuguese India, the Dutch East Indies and sometimes to a lesser extent French Indochina and other colonies, while their European ancestry trace back primarily to Western and Southwestern Europe; particularly the British Isles, the Netherlands, and Portugal, although Eurasian settlers to Singapore in the 19th century also came from other European colonies.
 When the European maritime powers colonised Asian countries from the 16th to 20th centuries, they brought into being a new group of commingled ethnicities known historically as Eurasians.

 Early Europeans were primarily male and often had children with local women, as they were usually not accompanied by their womenfolk on their journey to Asia.
 Initially, the offspring of such a union were brought up as an appendage of European culture, enjoying further advantages not generally accorded to the rest of the local Asian people.
 In time, as colonial attitudes hardened, Eurasians were largely cast aside by the European authorities and treated much like the rest of the local population, with many of them eventually supporting home rule and independence movements.

 European ancestry

-Romans and Italians

-The first documented Europeans to visit Southeast Asia were the Romans and Italians.
-In 166 AD, a Roman mission travelled to China via modern day Vietnam, bringing presents of elephant tusk, rhinoceros horn, and tortoise shell from Southern Asia.
-Archaeological evidence supports the claim in the Weilüe and Book of Liang that Roman merchants were active in northern Vietnam.
-Between 1275 and 1292, Marco Polo spent 17 years as an emissary of Kublai Khan, visiting tributary kingdoms in modern day Indonesia, Myanmar, Sri Lanka and Vietnam.
-In the 1320s, Odoric of Pordenone visited Borneo, Champa, and Java.
-In the 1420s, the Venetian merchant and explorer Niccolo de' Conti married an Indian woman, and travelled extensively in modern day Indonesia, Malaysia, and Vietnam.